 The used market for BEVs is likely to remain extremely complex for some time.
-The high prices which were fuelled by extremely strong demand in the middle section of 2022 are a distant memory; increased used volume and a multitude of issues impacting demand combined to bring the 'perfect storm', resulting in the eye-watering decreases in used values which started almost 18 months ago, with several models falling in value by more than -40% and a handful more than -50%.
-BEVs are now down -26% Year Over Year at 36/60; continuing the improvement from the -36% in September and expected to continue to ameliorate significantly.
+The high prices which were fuelled by extremely strong demand in the middle section of 2022 are a distant memory, increased used volume and a multitude of issues impacting demand combined to bring the 'perfect storm', resulting in the eye-watering decreases in used values which started around 18 months ago, with several models falling in value by more than -40% and a handful more than -50%.
+BEVs are now down -23% Year Over Year at 36/60; continuing the improvement from the -36% in September and expected to continue to ameliorate significantly.
 It was not a surprise that values came down in 2022/23.
 If anything, the most surprising element was just how long values had remained strong during 2022, but the speed of reduction when it came was brutal.
 Many models continued to stabilise or increase slightly in value towards the end of 2023 as the used market for BEVs outperformed other fuel types, but in January 2024 values for BEVs (and plug-in hybrids) dropped by around -1.8% at 36/60, with the rest of the market flat.
-In February BEVs dropped by -1.7% (with PHEVs one percent better at -0.7%) compared to the small positive movements for other fuel types.
-However, battery electric vehicles remain the fastest selling fuel type on dealer forecourts - dealer demand seems to be less strong than consumer demand, with some steering clear of BEVs due to catching a cold when values dropped and the majority of independents are not stocking BEVs at all.
+In February BEVs dropped by -1.7% (with PHEVs one percent better at -0.7%) compared to the small positive movements for other fuel types and March was -2.3% against a market that was broadly flat.
+However, battery electric vehicles are still selling as quickly as other fuel types on dealer forecourts - dealer demand seems to be less strong than consumer demand, with some steering clear of BEVs due to catching a cold when values dropped and the majority of independents are not stocking BEVs at all.
 There is clearly capacity for the used market to cope with plenty more BEVs.

 Volume of BEVs will continue to increase in the coming months, but many models already appear very attractively priced following the previous reductions and we expect the rate of used car price falls to continue to slow.
 Buyer demand in the used marketplace is back to previous levels and although a small number of buyers remain selective, demand is considerably higher than it was a few months ago and is expected to remain robust, especially for models at the lower end of the price spectrum.
 On average, trade prices for the majority of battery electric models remain below conventionally fuelled versions of the same model (where both fuel types are available).
-This is the case from 24 months onwards and by an average of -9.6% at 48/40 (and increase on last month, but still down from -11% a couple of months earlier) and this has now filtered through into retail prices.
-At 12 months old, BEVs retain an average premium of +6.6% (almost £1,800) over ICE equivalents.
+This is the case from 24 months onwards and by an average of -11% at 48/40 (an increase on last month, equivalent to almost £2,000 and back to where it was a couple of months earlier) and this has now filtered through into retail prices.
+At 12 months old,

+BEVs retain an average premium of +4% (just over £1,000) over ICE equivalents.
 This is partly due to newer models only being in the used market in small volumes, but there is also a contribution from new car price discounts.
 Much has been made in the press of the discounts now available on BEVs, but the majority of existing models are now massively below list price following the previous used car price drops and there has been more pressure from discounts on nearly new values for petrol and diesel cars for some models, although in some cases differential interest rates may act to narrow the monthly payment gap between new and used.
 Later in the year, we expect a number of models to have list prices realigned and discounts to reduce accordingly.